-> Essentially, this trading strategy of combining candlestick patterns and RSI divergence is a reversal trade setup.
-Reversal trade setups have a low chance of success and a high reward-to-risk ratio.
-Using RSI divergences to find trends that have exhausted helps to improve the odds of a reversal trade.
+Compared to other types of setups, reversals have a lower chance of success and a higher reward-to-risk ratio.
+Using RSI divergences to find exhausted trends helps to improve the odds of a reversal trade.

 However, the problem with divergences is that they merely hint at an impending reversal.
-The hints might keep coming, and coming, and coming, before the reversal actually takes place.
+The hints might keep coming, and coming, and coming before a reversal actually takes place.